karomei/trivia-website/README.md

 2. Desktop and mobile responsiveness work.
 3. Audio autoplay works.
 4. There's a bug when going from responsive mode in mobile, to desktop and mobile again.
 The screen creates a bottom and slight right margin.
+5. Whenever there's a non-letter character in either the questions or answers, it turns into a numerical one.

 # Credits